 |Director – Prof. Aren M. Maeir

-I am married to Adina (neé Hartman), and we have three sons, a daughter in law, and a grandson, and live in Jerusalem.
+I am married to Adina (neé Hartman), and we have three sons, a daughter in law, three grandchildren, and live in Jerusalem (see here for my CV and list of publications, and here for my academia.edu page with most of my publications).

-Over the years, I have lectured before very diverse crowds (of various denominations, faiths, and backgrounds), and have been interviewed by various printed and electronic media.
-My lectures are can be geared for academic, semi-popular, and/or popular settings, and are always accompanied with extensive color slides.
+Over the years, I have lectured before very diverse crowds (of various cultures, ages, denominations, faiths, and backgrounds), and have been interviewed by various printed and electronic media.
+My lectures are can be geared for academic, semi-popular, and/or popular settings, and are always accompanied with an extensive color powerpoint presentation.
 I am completely fluent in both Hebrew and English.

 Among the public lectures that I have presented in the past: